Beginner’s Guide to buy a Carnatic or Hindustani flute(Bansuri)

 In western music the flute is made of metal, mainly steel and instead of holes it has buttons that are to be pressed and played.
 There are some acrylic fibre flutes, which loses pitch over a period of time and it will create erratic sounds and purists don’t recommend them.

-How to select the correct Carnatic or Hindustani flute?
+How to Select the Correct Carnatic or Hindustani Flute?

 For a beginner picking the right flute is tricky as age poses a big confusion amongst the beginner learners.